 Rising Leader Series: Week 6 - Leadership and the Holy Spirit

 If you ever visit San Francisco, try to make time for Coit Tower, at the top of Telegraph Hill.
-It offers a stunning, panoramic view of the city, with the Golden Gate Bridge, the Bay Bridge and Alcatraz as backdrop.
-But a quite special visual gem is inside the tower itself.
+It offers a stunning view of the city, with the Golden Gate Bridge, the Bay Bridge and Alcatraz as backdrop.
+But a special visual gem hides within the tower itself.
 As you stroll around the inside hallway that encircles the building, you will find its walls adorned with expansive murals, painted in the thirties in primitive style by the artist Diego Rivera.
 These masterpieces evoke the beauty and struggle of daily life.

 Here at the beginning of February, Coit Tower comes to mind as I ponder how to introduce the next few weeks’ letters.

 I feel what I’ve shared with you so far is much like Rivera’s murals: big, expansive, not too detailed.
 The world is in crisis.
 There’s an urgent need for capable, ethical leaders to rise up.
-Science offers great power, but it’s ethically neutral-- it can be leveraged for good or ill.
-And so it is that the ethical state of humanity’s leaders is now so vital to our future.
+Science offers great power, but it is ethically neutral-- it can be leveraged for good or ill.
+Which is why the ethical state of humanity’s leaders is now so vital to our future.
 How to cultivate leader goodness?
 Goodness emerges from soul work.
-A centered soul will naturally rise to the seven “disciplines of goodness” that can save us: sustainability, diplomacy, democracy, charity, civility, decency and piety.
-It all starts with piety.
-Here, in this one paragraph, is the mural we’ve painted so far.
+A centered soul will naturally rise to the seven “disciplines of goodness” that can save us: piety, decency, civility, charity, democracy, diplomacy and sustainability.
+It all starts with piety-- our relationship with God.
+As Christians, we conceive of God in three persons-- God the Father, God the Spirit, and God the Son.
+In the first four letters, we explored God the Father.
+This is the mural we’ve painted so far.

 Yes, goodness emerges from piety.
 It is here we now need to go deeper-- to paint a more detailed picture.
-In the first letter I wrote to you, back on December 31, I promised to organize this series of letters broadly into four quarterly themes: “Who is God?”, “Who am I?”, “Where’s the need?” and “What’s my call?”.
-In other words, I promised that half of the letters (the first two quarters of the year) would address piety.
-Why so much attention to piety?
-Because piety is about the health of our souls.
-Goodness starts there.
+In the series introduction letter a few weeks ago, I promised to organize this series of letters broadly into four quarterly themes: “Who is God?”, “Who am I?”, “Where’s the Need?” and “What’s my Call?”.
+All four of these themes touch on piety.

-My Christian faith teaches me piety in trinitarian form.
-I believe in one God, revealed in three persons: Father, Spirit and Son.
-Last week, I painted a Sistine Chapel picture of God the Father: God as supreme moral force, God as immanent (a luminous love energy humming within us and all things), God as transcendent (Alpha and Omega; beyond space and time).
-Today and for the subsequent three weeks I would like to welcome the Holy Spirit to join us on our soul journey.
-Let’s welcome Spirit in fire, wind, water and oil.
-Time and again in the Bible, these four symbols are presented as manifestations of the Holy Spirit.
+Over the past few weeks, I painted a Sistine Chapel picture of God the Father: God as supreme moral force, God as Creator, God as immanent (a luminous love energy humming within us and all things), God as transcendent (Alpha and Omega; beyond space and time).
+Today, and for the next three weeks, we will walk the next stage of our trinitarian journey.
+We'll journey with the Holy Spirit, as revealed in the symbols of fire, wind, water and oil.
+These are the four Biblical manifestations of the Holy Spirit.

-Almost twenty-three months ago, I joined a Christian ministry team to prepare for a weekend retreat inside a maximum-security prison.
+A couple of years ago I joined a Christian ministry team on a weekend retreat inside a maximum-security prison.
 I was on the music team.
-Inside that prison, in a starkly spare gym at the far end of Yard C, it would be my job to play music for twenty-two prisoners seeking healing for their souls.
-But on day one, as I was led by guards past the gates and progressed to the gym, and as the retreatants then began to stream in, I was shocked and ashamed to find, rising out of my own soul, both fear and prejudice.
-My stilted “hello”, my awkward first interactions convicted me.
+Inside that prison, my job was to play music for twenty-two prisoners seeking healing for their souls.
+On the morning of day one, my teammates and I were led by guards past the gates, across Yard C and into the gym at the far end.
+As the retreatants began to stream in, I was ashamed to find both fear and prejudice rising in my throat.
+My stilted “hello” convicted me.
 I wasn’t seeing these men.
 I was seeing “prisoner”.

 And then I began again.
 I really met, in the encountering sense, JoVon.
 Big.
 Darion.
 Harold.
 Blix.
 Pepe.
 Ron.
 Davide.
 I heard their stories.
-I felt their brokenness, their regrets, their yearning for forgiveness, their yearning for God’s love.
+I felt their brokenness, their regrets, their yearning for forgiveness-- their yearning for God’s love.
 I saw and shed tears.
-Come Sunday morning, as the sun played through a window high above me, I saw a cross displayed in stark shadow against the wall, and felt the fire of the Holy Spirit surrounding it and me.
+Come Sunday morning, as the sun played through a window high above me, the light displayed a cross-shadow on the wall.
+I felt the fire of the Holy Spirit surrounding it and me.

 Yes, Spirit God came roaring in that weekend-- like a holy fire.
 As one retreatant shared on that last day, “My soul was parched like a dying plant, shriveled on the ground.
 But it’s watered now.
 I’m growing in the sun again.”